 There are lots of arguments about the topic.
 Some linguists think the Oxford comma is unnecessary, while some believe that it provides clarity and helps avoid misunderstandings.

-For example: I love my family, Angelina Jolie and Winona Ryder.
+I love my family, Angelina Jolie and Winona Ryder.

 Without the Oxford comma at the end of the list it seems that Angelina Jolie and Winona Ryder are your parents.

 I love my family, Angelina Jolie, and Winona Ryder.